IATI/iati-account-docs/docs/tool_permissions.rst

 ----------------------------
 Currently, only IATI Publisher and AidStream work with IATI's Register Your Data service — these are the only two tools you can authorise via IATI Account, bearing in mind that your organisation should only be actively using one of them at a time.

-Other third party tools may choose to use the Register Your Data service in future, in which case this page will be updated.
+Other third-party tools may choose to use the Register Your Data service in future, in which case this page will be updated.